Mr Muan Lim (Chair)

 He is Professorial Research Fellow in Economics at the University of Melbourne.
 In 2009 Ross was awarded the degree of Doctor of Letters, honoris causa, from the Australian National University and in 2013 he received a Doctor of Science in Economics, honoris causa, from the University of Sydney.
 He is a Fellow of the Australian Academy of Sciences and a Distinguished Fellow of the Economic Society of Australia.
 In addition, Ross is a Distinguished Life Member of the Australian Agricultural and Resource Economics Society and also an Honorary Professor of the Chinese Academy of Social Sciences.

-A/Prof Jennifer Grafton
+Professor Jennifer Grafton

 Associate Dean, Global Engagement

-Jennifer Grafton is an Associate Professor in the Department of Accounting in the Faculty of Business and Economics at the University of Melbourne.
+Jennifer Grafton is a Professor in the Department of Accounting in the Faculty of Business and Economics at the University of Melbourne.
 Prior to completing her Ph.D at the University of Melbourne and joining the Faculty she worked as a business consultant at Arthur Andersen.
 Jennifer’s current research focuses on issues of organisational performance management and control.
 She has a particular interest in these issues in not-for-profit contexts.
 Jennifer’s teaching experience spans a range of subjects in management accounting and control and business forensics across undergraduate, postgraduate and executive education programs.
 Jennifer is a member of the Institute of Chartered Accountants in Australia, sits on the editorial board of the Journal of Applied Accounting Research, and is a director on the Children’s Protection Society Board of Management.

 Prof Helen Hu